Giant Mountain Wilderness Area New York State.

 Maintain Brand Consistency

-I deleted almost all guest posts on Blogging From Paradise this past week because most posts offered good value but did not remain consistent with my blogging brand story.
+I deleted almost all guest posts on Blogging From Paradise during the “1000 post purge” because most posts offered solid value but did not remain consistent with my blogging brand story.

 I write how I write.
 A few guest posts seemed similar to my writing style but most did not match the Blogging From Paradise experience.
 At the end of the day, bloggers need to delete what does not fit their brand message and overall blogging experience.